Course Outline

 The proposal should include:

-An introduction to the proposal and its aims (executive summary),
+An introduction to the proposal and its aims (executive summary);

-A brief explanation of what heritage is (general concepts) and why it's important for present and future generations,
+A brief explanation of what heritage is (general concepts) and why it's important for present and future generations;

-A brief explanation of what heritage trails are and why they are beneficial (using real-world examples/secondary sources to support this), and
+A brief explanation of what heritage trails are and why they are beneficial (using real-world examples/secondary sources to support this); and

-ALL STUDENTS PLEASE NOTE: The report/proposal should be referenced (Harvard, APA, or Chicago 16A footnotes) and include a bibliography/list of references.
-Appendices can be used sparingly if necessary.
-References, bibliography and appendices will not count towards the 2250 word limit.
-The proposal should build on and extend the research/findings presented for Assessment Task 2, rather than simply repeating or duplicating material from Task 2.
+The report/proposal should build upon and extend the research/findings presented for Assessment Task 2, rather than simply repeating or duplicating material from Task 2.

 Criteria: